robbobbinett/geographic_auth_with_bc/README.md

 ## Running the tests

-To run all tests of the underlying simulation framework, simply call `nosetests` or the like from the directory `simulation`.
+To run all tests of the underlying simulation framework, simply call `nosetests3` or the like from the directory `simulation`.

 The shell script `simulation/test_figure_props.sh` is written so that users can subjectively determine whether figures are being generated appropriately (it is hard to check this any way other than graphically; these figure tests are deliberately separated